Top Things do and don’ts in Varanasi

-The Ganga has more sentimental value for the residents here than simply religious.
+The Ganga has more sentimental value for the residents here than simply religion.
 One should never show disrespect to the holy river.
 Its numerous ghats have a charm of their own.
-While these are ideal places to strike an off-the-cuff conversation with strangers.
+While these are ideal places to strike up an off-the-cuff conversation with strangers.
 The visitors must not be alleged to drink here.
 Any public display of affection, urinating within the open here or drunken antics might land you in trouble here.

 Do not say no to Kachauries